 In 2014, AgriBriefing paid some £300k for the Agrimoney investment site which gave its first foothold in the international agribusiness and commodities market, where it claimed 70,000 users in 170 countries.
 Next came the complementary £13m acquisition of Global Data Systems, the France-based owner of FeedInfo, the pricing platform for global animal feed.
 In 2017, it plunged into the US market with the £17m acquisition of Urner Barry, the 160-year-old provider of news and prices in the poultry, egg, meat, and seafood segments of the food industry.
 That deal alone was said to have added more than 3,000 clients.

-This year, the gutsy AgriBriefing seemed set for the leap into the big time which could have produced a £150m company and the prospects of an IPO.
-But it all proved too hard: for some funders which under-valued the UK print assets, for Informa whose belated reluctance to sell its £30m division was turned by the prospect of an appetising exchange with IHS’s TMT operations, and by Kynetec (50% larger than AgriBriefing) that may just have been too expensive.
-But there’s time.
+This year, the gutsy AgriBriefing seemed set for the leap into the big time which could have produced a £250m company and even the prospects of an IPO.
+But it all proved too hard: for some funders which under-valued the UK print assets (to say the least), for Informa whose belated reluctance to sell its £30m division was turned by the prospect of an appetising exchange with IHS Markit’s TMT operations, and by Kynetec (50% larger than AgriBriefing) that may just have been too expensive.

-AgriBriefing has come a long way and was tantalised by the prospect of a three-way global deal.
-CEO Rory Brown must now lower his sights and resume the deal flow of medium-sized data businesses (especially in the US and Asia), knowing that his long-term strategy is sound.
-It’s just going to be a longer journey than the one he has been dreaming about since Christmas.
+AgriBriefing has come a long way and was tantalised by the prospect of the three-way global deal.
+CEO Rory Brown must now lower his sights and resume the deal flow of medium-sized data businesses (especially in the US and Asia).
+What’s next?